dariusdotdk/dariusdotdk.github.io/_pages/about.md

 <p>📚 At the moment I'm currently working towards a degree in Linguistics with a focus on classical languages.</p>
 <p>🛣️ I'm interested in assisting others in the domains of Language Learning and Computer Science.</p>
 <h2 id="-professional-experience">🧑🏽‍💻 Professional Experience</h2>
 <p>With over 10 years of experience in IT Support, I've honed my skills in troubleshooting, problem-solving, and providing top-notch technical assistance.
 I’m well-versed in diagnosing issues, guiding users through solutions, and ensuring help across a wide range of software and hardware setups.
-My decade-long journey in IT has made me adaptable, patient, and competent in delivering excellent enduser service.</p>
+My decade-long journey in IT has made me adaptable, patient, and competent in delivering excellent end user service.</p>
 <h2 id="-teaching-and-community-contributions">📚 Teaching and Community Contributions</h2>
 <p>I have a <a href="https://www.youtube.com/@dfgdfgdfg">YouTube</a> channel and <a href="https://darius.dk/blog">Blog</a> where I primarily publish Linguistics and IT related content.</p>
 <h2 id="-open-source-contributions">🖥️ GitHub</h2>